chippyash/Monad/README.md

 - the filter() method.
 Acts just like array_filter, but returns a new Collection as a result of the reduction.

-Note that you can change the base type of a resultant Collection as a result these mapping methods().
+Note that you can change the base type of a resultant Collection as a result of these mapping methods().

 I chose Collection as the name as it doesn't clash with `list` which is a PHP reserved name.